 Martha Washington thought it would be a great idea to throw a Twelfth Night party in 1776 at Continental Army headquarters in Cambridge, Mass.
-After all, it was her 17th wedding anniversary and the troops needed a morale booster.
+After all, 17th wedding anniversary and the troops needed a morale booster.

-George Washington was horrified at the thought of partying in a time of war.
+George Washington didn’t like the idea of a Christmas party in Puritan Boston — or in a time of war.

 Then he changed his mind.